mateswap-fi/default-token-list/README.md

 ## Adding a token

 To request that we add a token to the list:
-  + Open PR adding your token to the list (git clone, yarn install)
+  + Open PR adding your token to the list (git clone, yarn install).
-  + [Add PR](https://github.com/mateswap-fi/assets) with corresponding logo in under the correct blockchain folder
+  + [Add PR](https://github.com/mateswap-fi/assets) with corresponding logo in under the correct blockchain folder.

 You must have at least 100 Doge of liquidity on MateSwap to get added to the default list.